RTEMS/rtems-docs/c-user/glossary.rst

       proxy.

    PTCB
-      An acronym for Partition Control Block.
+      An acronym for :term:`Partition Control Block`.

    PXCB
-      An acronym for Proxy Control Block.
+      An acronym for :term:`Proxy Control Block`.

    quantum
       The application defined unit of time in which the processor is allocated.